-Milk Price Group (MPG) Milk Price Panel (the Panel) The MPG is a working group established by Fonterra.
-The Panel has been maintained by Fonterra since the The Head of the MPG is independent of Fonterra's management and reports directly to the Chair of the Panel.
+Milk Price Group (MPG)

+The MPG is a working group established by Fonterra.
+The Head of the MPG is independent of Fonterra's management and reports directly to the Chair of the Panel.
 The functions of the MPG are contracted out to Ernst & Young and other technical experts who are not employees of Fonterra.
 Its responsibilities include: